SheffPlaysGames/wvw-skirmish-analysis/README.md

 I'd like to add different VP maps to the data, but I haven't done that yet.
 I'd like to add major WvW balance patches to see if they change activity levels, but I haven't done that yet.
 If you want to take a crack at it, you can email me: sheffplaysgames@gmail.com || Sheff on Discord

+## Caveats
+- "API Downtime" is a very hacky approach right now.
+See the features engineered section.
+- API data consistently disagrees with the in-game UI on kills/deaths.
+There's nothing that can be done about this.
+-

 ## Requirements